ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## Key Management

-A KEM key pair can be used with multiple modes and multiple HPKE algorithm suites in parallel, as the HPKE key schedule takes both the "suite_id" variable, which encodes the full ciphersuite, and the mode byte as inputs, ensuring that cryptographically distinct keys are derived for each combination of ciphersuite and mode.
-However, there is no formal proof of security for this at the time of writing (see {{Section 9.2.2 of I-D.ietf-hpke-hpke}}), therefore, this practice is NOT RECOMMENDED.
+A KEM key pair used with HPKE is intended for use with a specific mode and HPKE algorithm suite.
+Using the same KEM key pair with multiple modes or multiple HPKE algorithm suites in parallel is therefore NOT RECOMMENDED.

+In principle, such use could be supported by the HPKE key schedule, since it takes both the suite_id variable, which encodes the full ciphersuite, and the mode byte as inputs, ensuring that cryptographically distinct keys are derived for each combination of ciphersuite and mode.
+However, there is no formal proof of security for this at the time of writing; see {{Section 9.2.2 of I-D.ietf-hpke-hpke}}.

 Additionally, the same key SHOULD NOT be used for both Key Encryption and Integrated Encryption.